manusa/yakc/README.md

 # YAKC - Yet Another Kubernetes Client

-> Declarative Java REST client for Kubernetes API.
+> Lower level Java REST client for Kubernetes API.

 This project is still in an early stage, public API and classes are subject to changes.